openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 #### Image

 Image representation of the vehicle.
-Size and viewport are writable and can be The possible values are the same mentioned in [Thing Configuration](#thing-configuration).

 * Channel Group ID is **image**
 * Available for all vehicles